kickr/kickr/README.md

 ## Setup and Run

-See our [contributing guide](https://github.com/kickr/kickr/blob/master/CONTRIBUTING.md) for how to get started with kickr.
+Read our [contributing guide](https://github.com/kickr/kickr/blob/master/CONTRIBUTING.md) to learn how to get started with kickr.

 ## Resources